Indonesians Vote In Regional Election Seen As Test For Prabowo - UrduPoint

 Jokowi's son-in-law, Bobby Nasution, is running in North Sumatra's gubernatorial election and surveys are tipping the 33-year-old to win.

+In North Sumatra, floods caused by intense rains in several districts and cities, including provincial capital Medan, caused voting in some polling stations to be postponed to a later date, KPU commissioner Yulianto Sudrajat told AFP.

-The only province in Indonesia that not participating in the local elections was Yogyakarta, as the country's cultural capital is led by a sultan who also acts as the governor.
+The only province in Indonesia that did not participate in the local elections was Yogyakarta, as the country's cultural capital is led by a sultan who also acts as the governor.

 Recent Stories